canonical/lxd/doc/howto/network_bgp.md

 ## Configure the BGP server

-To configure LXD as a BGP server, set the following server configuration options (see {ref}`server`):
+To configure LXD as a BGP server, set the following server configuration options (see {ref}`server`) on all cluster members:

 - `core.bgp_address` - the IP address for the BGP server
 - `core.bgp_asn` - the {abbr}`ASN (Autonomous System Number)` for the local server